josStorer/chatGPTBox/README.md

 - ⚙️ All site adaptations and selection tools(bubble) can be freely switched on or off, disable modules you don't need.
 - 💡 Selection tools and site adaptation are easy to develop and extend, see the [Development&Contributing][dev-url] section.
-- 😉 In addition, if there are any deficiencies in answers, just chat to correct.
+- 😉 Chat to improve the answer quality.

 ## Preview

 <div align="center">

-**Search Engine Adaptation, Floating Window, Conversation Branch**
+**Search Engine Integration, Floating Windows, Conversation Branches**

 ![preview_google_floatingwindow_conversationbranch](screenshots/preview_google_floatingwindow_conversationbranch.jpg)